-With all that’s required to thoroughly cover science at a high school level, you may (understandably) expect it to cost quite a bit.
-Believe it or not, there are plenty of resources available that enable you to cover high school science at no cost!
+With all that’s required to thoroughly cover science, you may (understandably) expect it to cost quite a bit.
+Believe it or not, there are plenty of resources available that enable you to cover your science classes at no cost!

-- At this website, you’ll find several free high school science courses – from the basic level to advanced/AP level courses.
+- On Alison’s website, you’ll find several free high school science courses – from the basic level to advanced/AP level courses.